<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 Start-up

-In this foundational stage, key contract metadata needs to be extracted and added to the central contract register.
+In this foundational stage, key contract metadata must be extracted and added to the central contract register.
 This stage can easily be overlooked if there's a rush to get the contract up and running.
 This can lead to significant problems further down the line.

 Selected CLM actions at this stage:

-• Document the key features of the contract and add to a central register
+• Document the key features of the contract and add them to a central register

 • Promote awareness and understanding of the contract with stakeholders